-Report: NFL Likely to Pass Rule Fining Teams for Flag, Anthem 'Disrespect'
+NFL Passes Rule Fining Teams If They Do Not 'Show Respect' for Flag, Anthem

 Trump's comments led to a temporary uptick in protests across the NFL.

-NFL Commissioner Roger Goodell stood up for the players and called Trump's words "divisive" shortly thereafter.
+Goodell stood up for the players and called Trump's words "divisive" shortly thereafter.

 Despite that, Goodell said in October that he believes "everyone should stand" during the national anthem.